 - Learning about codependency and coping skills

-Four Day Family Program: Recognizing the important role of loved ones in the lives of residents, Sierra Tucson includes the Four Day Family program for family members and other close identified loved ones of residents.
-This program typically occurs during a resident’s third week of treatment and allows loved ones to engage in the therapeutic process to practice healthy communication and boundaries with understanding and support.
+Four Day Family Program: Recognizing the important role of loved ones in the lives of residents, our rehab includes the Four Day Family treatment plan for family members and other close identified loved ones of residents.
+This type of treatment typically occurs during a resident’s third week of treatment and allows loved ones to engage in the therapeutic process to practice healthy communication and boundaries with understanding and support.
 Family members and loved ones can attend psychoeducational lectures, process groups, and a family dinner that can unify a family unit in a powerful way.
 Lastly, loved ones can remain in contact with a resident’s primary therapist should questions or concerns arise during the course of treatment.

-Therapeutic Recreational Activities Program: In order to help residents build a stronger sense of self and increased confidence as they overcome the symptoms of obsessive-compulsive disorder, this program offers residents a myriad of therapeutic activities, which are conducted daily or on a weekly basis.
+Therapeutic Recreational Activities: In order to help residents at our OCD treatment center build a stronger sense of self and increased confidence as they overcome the symptoms of obsessive-compulsive disorder, this treatment option offers residents a myriad of therapeutic activities, which are conducted daily or on a weekly basis.
 A resident’s participation in such activities will be outlined in his or her treatment plan and may include the following:

 - Enhanced equine therapy